davidherook/auto-ml/README.md

 # Auto-ML

 A quick way to train a baseline model.
+All you need to do is add a dataset to the data folder and choose which features to use in the config file.
+The model is persisted in the model folder and the training performance is reported in the output folder.

 ## Getting Started